shaomq2187/TransSfP/README.md

 # TransSfP
-Repository for paper "Transparent Shape from Single Polarization Images"
+Repository for paper "Transparent Shape from a Single View Polarization Image"

 ## Abstract

-This paper presents a data-driven approach for transparent shape from polarization.
-Due to the inherent high transmittance, the previous shape from polarization(SfP) methods based on specular reflection model have difficulty in estimating transparent shape, and the lack of datasets for transparent SfP also limits the application of the data-driven approach.
-Hence, we construct the transparent SfP dataset which consists of both synthetic and real-world datasets.
-To determine the reliability of the physics-based reflection model, we define the physics-based prior confidence by exploiting the inherent fault of polarization information, then we propose a multi-branch fusion network to embed the confidence.
-Experimental results show that our approach outperforms other SfP methods.
-Compared with the previous method, the mean and median angular error of our approach are reduced from $19.00^\circ$ and $14.91^\circ$ to $16.72^\circ$ and $13.36^\circ$, and the accuracy $11.25^\circ, 22.5^\circ, 30^\circ$ are improved from $38.36\%, 77.36\%, 87.48\%$ to $45.51\%, 78.86\%, 89.98\%$, respectively.
+​	This paper presents a learning-based method for transparent surface estimation from a single view polarization image.
+Existing shape from polarization(SfP) methods have the difficulty in estimating transparent shape since the inherent transmission interference heavily reduces the reliability of physics-based prior.
+To address this challenge, we propose the concept of physics-based prior, which is inspired by the characteristic that the transmission component in the polarization image has more noise than reflection.
+The confidence is used to determine the contribution of the interfered physics-based prior.
+Then, we build a network(TransSfP) with multi-branch architecture to avoid the destruction of relationships between different hierarchical inputs.
+To train and test our method, we construct a dataset for transparent shape from polarization with paired polarization images and ground-truth normal maps.
+Extensive experiments and comparisons demonstrate the superior accuracy of our method.
+Our codes and data are provided in the supplements.

+## Train

+Run the following command to train the TransSfP model:

+`python train.py -batch_size=5 -dataset_dir='/media/disk/dataset/TransSfP' -code_dir='/media/disk/code'`

+Pretrained model will be provided later.

 ## Dataset

 <img src="https://raw.githubusercontent.com/s1752729916/githubsshaomq.github.iogithub/master/image-20220527171332530.png" alt="image-20220527171332530" style="zoom:50%;" />

-TransSfP dataset consists of two parts, a synthetic dataset and a real dataset.
+Our dataset consists of two parts, a synthetic dataset and a real dataset.
 The synthetic dataset contains 13 objects, each object has 72 sets of polarized images (different views) and a total of 936 sets.
 The real-world data set contains 10 objects, each object contains 10-60 sets, a total of 486 sets.

 Download：[Baidu Netdisk (sbqn) ](https://pan.baidu.com/s/1LkuLsu_ThLxUsuI8NM22gQ ) |Google Drive